 Advocacy & Lobby:

-The director, Mr. P.P.
-Sivapragasem, is a graduate in social sciences and a post-graduate in Peace studies and Conflict Resolution, Development Management.
+The Executive Director, Dr. P.P.
+Sivapragasam, is a graduate in social sciences and a post-graduate in Peace studies and Conflict Resolution, Development Management.

 The organization consists of nine full time workers and four part-time workers.
 Most of them are from the tea plantation.
 50 % of the team workers and decision makers are women.